bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 Npgsql will create a [concurrency token](https://www.npgsql.org/efcore/modeling/concurrency.html) that is backed with an `xmin` system column, which holds the ID of the last transaction that updated the row.

+#### Distributed Cache Service

+A cache that can be shared by multiple app servers, typically maintained as an external service to the app servers that access it.
+Some key traits of a distributed cache vs a simple in-memory cache:

+- Is coherent (consistent) across requests to multiple servers
+- Survives server restarts and app deployments
+- Doesn't use local memory

+.NET now provides an [IDistributedCache](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache?view=net-9.0-pp) interface.
+Popular providers are provided for Redis, Postgres, SQL Server, NCache and more.
+I'm going with Postgres.

+1. Add NuGet [Microsoft.Extensions.Caching.Postgres](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Postgres) package to the infrastructure layer.
+2. Create an `ICacheService` contract in the application layer.
+3. Create an `ICacheService` implementation, `CacheService` in the infrastructure layer.
+This concrete leverages an `IDistributedCache` dependency, which defines basic async CRUD operations.
+4. Setup dependency injection using [`DependencyInjection.cs`](https://github.com/bm4cs/PragmaticCleanArchitecture/blob/master/source/Bookify/src/Bookify.Infrastructure/DependencyInjection.cs) in `Wintermute.Infrastructure`, create new extension method `AddCaching` to encapsulate this setup.
+This will include defining the various parameters to feed to the[ `AddDistributedPostgresCache`](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Postgres) extension method, such as connection string, schema and table names, disable writeahead log (WAL) and more.
+Refer to package docs.

 ### Presentation layer

 The bridge between the core business logic and the outside world.
 Its a receptionist; greets visitors, checks if they have appointments, direct them to the right department, and communicate responses back.
 They don't make business decisions or handle the actual work.